 During the 2 and 4-week courses offered, students will be assigned to our clinics and have time to observe in the operating room.
 Students will be taught clinical exam skills to allow for a more hands-on approach.
 Didactic sessions incorporating lectures and case-based learning accompany the clinical rotations.
 Students will also be assigned to our consults team at the Main Hospital which will allow them to see consults through the emergency room and inpatient units.

-Please direct any questions to Lauren Prisk, Medical Student Clerkship Coordinator.
+Please direct any questions to Rachel Riddle, Medical Student Clerkship Coordinator.

 2-week Exploration Electives